gottfried-wilhelm-leibniz-1646-1716

 6. Etica

 Of the traditional major content areas of philosophy, ethics is perhaps the only one to which Leibniz is generally not considered to have made significant contribution.
-Certainly he does not share the reputation as an ethicist enjoyed by early modern thinkers Spinoza, Humé, and Kant, nor does he share the influence in political philosophy had by Locke and Hobbes.
+Certainly he does not share the reputation as an ethicist enjoyed by early modern thinkers Spinoza, Humé, e Kant, nor does he share the influence in political philosophy had by Locke and Hobbes.
 Leibniz himself, Tuttavia, took great interest in the ethical dimensions of his thought.
 He engaged in central debates of the day regarding the foundations of justice and the possibility of altruistic love.
 Inoltre, all his thinking has a clear ethical bent, with the peace of mind sought by his optimism a prime example of this.
 While Leibniz’s ethical contributions do not match his metaphysics in scope or originality, when it comes to a thinker as singular as Leibniz, this fact alone should not discourage inquiry into his ethics.

 UN.
 Intellect and Will